yoon-yoo-sang/english_conversation_tutor_server/README.md

 # English Conversation Tutor Server
 English conversation tutoring server with Django and Openai.
-Packaging Docker and use Heroku by cloud platform.
+Pack in Docker and use Heroku by cloud platform.

 python version: 3.11.5